lawrence501/5e-cli/specialisations.md

 ## Crystals

-Qualities of a crystal:
-- a random monster is chosen which dictates a pool of powers and passives
-- Base flare chance is 10%
-- Level 1 crystals have a random passive and 1 random power
-- Level 2 adds a new random power
-- Each level adds 3% flare chance
-- Type chart applies to powers

 ### Active Lapidary
 Whenever a power is added to a crystal (including when you find one), you can choose between 3 powers from its pool.
 You can also immediately choose from 2 additional options for each power your current crystal already has.